microsoft/Accera/docs/Manual/02 Simple Affine Loop Nests.md

 ```
 We start by defining the arrays that participate in the computation: `A` and `B` are input arrays and `C` is an input/output array.
 Next, we initialize `nest` to be an empty skeleton of a loop nest, with nested loops of sizes `M`, `N`, `S`.
 These loops are logical -- think of them as pseudo-code loops -- they do not define the execution order of the iterations.
 The index variables that correspond to the three loops are named `i, j, k` respectively.

-[comment]: # (* MISSING: the iteration spaces defined above have a compile-time shape.
-How do we handle run-time shapes?
-Can all the iteration space dimensions be runtime variables? )

 The last part of the example sets the iteration logic to `C[i, j] += A[i, k] * B[k, j]`.
 Note that this iteration logic follows an affine memory access pattern.
 The syntax in the example makes use of Python decorators and is shorthand for the more explicit syntax:
 ```python
 def logic_fn():